 At the beginning of an American Board of Pathology Certification exam, you will be required to agree to the terms and conditions of the American Board of Pathology Honor Code.

-- If you cancel your exam(s) once the scheduling period has begun, ABPath will refund your fee minus a $500 cancellation fee.
+If a candidate cancels the exam(s) on or before the cancellation date, ABPath will refund the application fee minus a $500 cancellation fee.

 If a candidate applying for the combined AP/CP examination chooses to cancel one portion (AP or CP) of the examination, there will be no refund of the fee.